phelps-sg/meso-alert/README.md

 ~~~bash
 ngrok http 9000
 ~~~
 3. Make a note of the public ngrok address that is used to forward requests.
-This is show in the _Forwarding_ field.
+This is shown in the _Forwarding_ field.
 4. Login to slack in a browser and head over to https://api.slack.com/apps.
 5. Click **Create New App** -> **From an app manifest** and select a test workspace to deploy the app.
 6. Copy the contents from _slack-manifest.yml_ into the YAML input, **making sure to change the urls in the manifest to your own ngrok forwarding url from step 3**.